JiffyRob/Treds-Adventure-v2/setup.md

 Maps are done with the Tiled Map Editor (https://www.mapeditor.org/).
 You can open the project from the `src/assets/tiled` directory in the repository.
 It should have all the tilesets and object templates you need to make maps.

 # Code commit policy
 Because the web version of the game is based off the `main` branch, please do not push any experimental, partially complete, or broken features to it.
 Instead make changes to a local branch and merge in once you're done.
-After a major change is made (or a minor one, if you want), you can update the web build by going to to the `actions` tab in the repository and running the `pygbag_build` action.
-I'm pretty sure the action to deploy the new build runs automatically.
+Try not to push to `main` every five minutes because every time you do that it will rebuild the entire website.

 All code must be `black`ed and `isort`ed before commiting to `main`.
 The `pre-commit` library should take care of this for you.